TomPlum/advent-of-code-2019/README.md

 ## The Days

-### Most Challenging
+### Most Challenging (Day 18)
-Day 18.
 This day was add one.
 Usually, the implementation is the 'easy' bit, and figuring out the theory behind the solution is the harder bit that can take a while.
 However, Day 18s theory was simple.
 It was a maze filled with doors with corresponding keys, and you had the find the shortest path to collect all keys.
-So it was just a case of using an exhaustive DFS (Depth First Search) Algorithm that would graph all the keys and their respective weights to any other accessible ones.
-Then running Djiksta's Algorithm on the weighted graph to find the shortest path.
+So it was just a case of using an exhaustive [DFS (Depth First Search)](https://en.wikipedia.org/wiki/Depth-first_search) Algorithm that would graph all the keys and their respective weights to any other accessible ones.
+Then running [Dijkstra Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) on the weighted graph to find the shortest path.
 I just couldn't figure out how to implement it.
 I spent so many hours trying different things until I eventually managed to get 4 of the 5 examples working.
 Example 5, however, just ran indefinitely and so did my puzzle input.
+I needed to improve the performance of my graphing algorithm, so my solution input didn't take a literal eternity to run.

+### Favourite Days

+#### Technically

+#### Most Fun

+## What I Learned

 ## Answer Table